 The Majura Pines are some the oldest and most famous mountain bike trails in Canberra.
 However these trails were closed for 2 years between 2012 and 2014 whilst the Majura Parkway was constructed and extensive thinning of the pines was undertaken.
 Due to these works many of the old trails were destroyed or very well hidden.

 The Majura Pines Trail Alliance have contributed over 1000 hours of volunteer work to build new and recover old trails as well as adding a high quality dirt jump park.
 There are now over 20km of mapped and sign posted trails for all abilities at Majura Pines.

 The Majura Pines Trail Alliance continue to construct more new trails, in addition to maintaining those in exitence.
 Help is always welcomed at build days.
 To sign up please send an email to email@example.com.

-Meet at the MPTA storage container on the main fireroad (Monterey Rd) about 200 metres south of the Mudhoneys - Mr Squiggle junctionat 08:30.
+Meet at 0830 at the MPTA storage container on the main fireroad (Monterey Rd) about 200 metres south of the Mudhoney - Mr Squiggle junction.
 The closest place to park is the winery gate (near end of Bombora).
-If you are late come and find us at the dam at the southern end of Bogs and Logs.
-Hot and cold drinks and snacks will be provided.
-We will work until around midday or until the boardwalk is finished!
+Tools and refreshments will be provided.
+We will work until around midday.

 Don't forget to bring: